iExec Protocol

 Push some requester secrets to the SMS

-iexec requester push-secret my-namespace
+iexec requester push-secret x1 --secret-value 1

 Check secrets availability in the SMS

-iexec requester check-secret my-namespace
+iexec requester check-secret x1

 Run the TEE app